 NOTE—The TWT Flow Identifier, together with the MAC addresses of the TWT requesting STA and TWT Responding STA identifies the TWT agreement for which the TWT Information frame is sent (see 10.43.1 (TWT overview)).

-A TWT requesting STA that transmits a TWT Information frame to a peer STA may go to doze state after receiving the acknowledgment(#4846) and shall be in the awake state at the specified TWT indicated in the TWT Information frame.
-A TWT requesting STA that receives a TWT Information frame from a peer STA may go to doze state after transmitting the acknowledgment (#4846)and shall be in the awake state at the specified TWT indicated in the TWT Information frame.(#8109, #7403)
+A TWT requesting STA that transmits a TWT Information frame to a peer STA may transition to doze state after receiving the acknowledgment, even if it has previously transmitted a PS-Poll or U-APSD trigger and has not yet received the expected frames from the AP in response(#4846) and shall be in the awake state at the specified TWT indicated in the TWT Information frame.
+A TWT requesting STA that receives a TWT Information frame from a peer STA may transition to doze state after transmitting the acknowledgment, even if it has previously transmitted a PS-Poll or U-APSD trigger and has not yet received the expected frames from the AP in response (#4846)and shall be in the awake state at the specified TWT indicated in the TWT Information frame.(#8109, #7403)

 TWT information for broadcast TWT

-An HE STA may transmit a TWT Information frame to its peer STA during a broadcast TWT session.
+An HE STA that is a scheduling AP may transmit a TWT Information frame to any of the members of a broadcast TWT.
+An HE STA that is a scheduled STA may transmit a TWT Information frame to the scheduling AP corresponding to a broadcast TWT established by that STA.
 The HE STA sets the fields of the TWT Information frame as defined in 27.7.4.1 (General).

 A TWT scheduled STA that receives a TWT Information frame that contains a Broadcast Reschedule subfield equal to 1 follows the rules defined in 27.7.3.3 (Rules for TWT scheduled STA), except that it shall use the Next TWT value contained in the received TWT Information frame.

-A TWT scheduled STA that receives an acknowledgment in response to a TWT Information frame that contains a BLABLA subfield equal to 1 that:
+A TWT scheduled STA that receives an acknowledgment in response to a TWT Information frame that contains a Broadcast Reschedule subfield equal to 1 and:

 Does not contain a Next TWT field shall consider all broadcast TWT sessions suspended, and can follow the default PS procedure defined in 11.2 (Power management) until the TWT session is resumed.

-Contains a Next TWT field shall consider all broadcast TWT sessions resumed, starting from the value indicated in the Next TWT field of the transmitted TWT Information frame.
+does contain a Next TWT field shall consider all broadcast TWT sessions resumed, starting from the value indicated in the Next TWT field of the transmitted TWT Information frame.

-NOTE—A STA that interprets a Broadcast Reschedule subfield equal to 1 in a received TWT Information frame as part of all broadcast TWT sessions.(#8109, #7403) (#4767)(#4846)
+NOTE—TWT suspension and resumption as indicated by a TWT information frame with the Broadcast Reschedule subfield equal to 1 applies to all broadcast TWT sessions of the TWT scheduling AP.(#8109, #7403) (#4767)(#4846)

-(#4767)(#4846)
+A TWT scheduled STA that transmits a TWT Information frame to a peer STA may transition to doze state after receiving the acknowledgment, even if it has previously transmitted a PS-Poll or U-APSD trigger and has not yet received the expected frames from the AP in response and shall be in the awake state at the specified TWT indicated in the TWT Information frame.
+A TWT scheduled STA that receives a TWT Information frame from a peer STA may transition to doze state after transmitting the acknowledgment, even if it has previously transmitted a PS-Poll or U-APSD trigger and has not yet received the expected frames from the AP in response and shall be in the awake state at the specified TWT indicated in the TWT Information frame. (#4767)(#4846)

 TWT information for flexible TWT